ManuelHentschel/VSCode-R-Debugger/readme.md

 `devtools::install(quick=TRUE, ...)`
 to retain the source information.

-The package(s) that you are debugging needs to be specified in the launch config as follows.
+The packages that are being debugged need to be specified in the launch config as follows:
 ```json
 "debuggedPackages": ["MyPackage"],
 ...